variantstudios/greeleydowntown.com/pages/more/announcements/index.md

 **BUSINESS SPECIALS AND TEMPORARY CHANGES TO OPERATIONS**

-(Updated March 20th, 2020 at 1:20pm)
+(Updated March 21st, 2020 at 5:30pm)

 ## **Open (Retail & General)**

 * **[Accessories with a Flair\!…and Hai](https://www.facebook.com/AccessorieswithaFlairandHair/){: target="_blank"}**r - Open for business Monday-Saturday 10am-3pm.
 Call 970-351-6448.
 * **[CIT - Consider It There](https://www.facebook.com/CITGreeley/){: target="_blank"}** - Will be taking via e-mail and phone but are not open**&nbsp;**to the public.
 Call 970-352-9334 to order and for pick up or drop off.
-* **&nbsp;[DoubleTree by Hilton Greeley at Lincoln Park](https://www.facebook.com/DoubleTreeGreeley/){: target="_blank"}** - Need a quiet workspace while social distancing?
-With the kids out of school, working from home may not be an option for everyone so the DoubleTree by Hilton Greeley at Lincoln Park is offering a “Work-From-Doubletree” option\!
-DoubleTree by Hilton Greeley at Lincoln Park is offering Work from DoubleTree Rates- $49Rates in include• CLEAN, friendly, comfortable and quiet social distancing-approved work spaces• complimentary high speed wireless internet.• Private bathroom facilities• Room access 8am – 5pm daily.
-Upgrade your package to include room service delivered lunch for just $15 more - $69 Rate does not include applicable taxes and service charge.
+* **&nbsp;[DoubleTree by Hilton Greeley at Lincoln Park](https://www.facebook.com/DoubleTreeGreeley/){: target="_blank"}** - Working from home may not be an option for everyone so the DoubleTree by Hilton Greeley at Lincoln Park is offering a “Work-From-Doubletree” option\! $49 rates include clean, friendly, comfortable and quiet social distancing-approved work spaces, complimentary high speed wireless internet, private bathroom facilities, and room access 8am–5pm daily.
+Upgrade your package to include room service delivered lunch for just $15 more.
+Rate does not include applicable taxes and service charge.
 * **[Free Leaf](https://www.facebook.com/shopfreeleaf/){: target="_blank"}** - Open from 8am-2pm until further notice and the on-line shop will**&nbsp;**remain open.
 * **[Lincoln Park Emporium](https://www.facebook.com/LincolnParkEmporium/){: target="_blank"}** - Open for business.
 * **[Mariposa Plants & Flowers](https://www.facebook.com/Mariposaflowers/){: target="_blank"}** - Open for regular business hours and delivering cheer\!
 They are here for you and encourage you to support their local**&nbsp;**downtown friends (especially restaurants) the best you can.